leftthomas/ACRNet/README.md

 datasets are used in this repo, you should download these datasets from official websites.
 The RGB and Flow features of these datasets are extracted by `utils.py` with `25FPS`.
 You should follow [this link](https://gist.github.com/raulqf/f42c718a658cddc16f9df07ecc627be7) to install OpenCV4 with CUDA.
-And then compile [denseFlow_GPU](https://github.com/daveboat/denseFlow_GPU), put the executable program in `result` dir.
+And then compile [denseFlow_GPU](https://github.com/daveboat/denseFlow_GPU), put the executable program in this dir.
 The options could be found in `utils.py`, this script will take a lot of time to extract the features.
 Finally, I3D features of these datasets are extracted by [this repo](https://github.com/Finspire13/pytorch-i3d-feature-extraction).
 To make this research friendly, we uploaded these I3D features in [GoogleDrive](https://pytorch.org/get-started/previous-versions/).
 You could download them from there, and make sure the data directory structure is organized as follows:

  ```
 ├── thumos14                                    |  ├── activitynet